 - 12.1 Under the Council's Constitution the Audit Committee is responsible for overseeing that : - a.
 There are proper arrangements for the conduct of the Council's financial affairs (this of course includes proper arrangements for the prevention and detection of fraud). - b.
 There are effective internal and external audit arrangements, [again this would include effective arrangements for the audit of controls to prevent and detect fraud or corruption]. - 12.2 Under the Council's Financial Regulations, the Treasurer must report appropriate breaches of Financial Regulations to the Audit Committee.
-The Committee must determine what action, or further action, should be taken in such cases. - 12.3 The Treasurer will also submit details of significant frauds to the Audit Committee and also an Annual Fraud Report.

-12.4 Where the Treasurer disagrees with the decision of a Service Director not to instigate disciplinary proceedings in a case of fraud or corruption, he may refer the matter to be considered by the Chair of the Audit Committee in consultation with the Chief Executive.
+The Committee must determine what action, or further action, should be taken in such cases. - 12.3 The Treasurer will also submit details of significant frauds to the Audit Committee and also an Annual Fraud Report. - 12.4 Where the Treasurer disagrees with the decision of a Service Director not to instigate disciplinary proceedings in a case of fraud or corruption, he may refer the matter to be considered by the Chair of the Audit Committee in consultation with the Chief Executive.
 The Chair of the Audit Committee, in consultation with the Chief Executive, must determine what action shall be taken.

-12. The Standards Committee
+13. The Standards Committee

-- 12.1 The Standards Committee will review any case of known or suspected fraud or corruption involving a member of the Council and/or refer it to the Standards Board. - 12.2.
+- 13.1 The Standards Committee will review any case of known or suspected fraud or corruption involving a member of the Council and/or refer it to the Standards Board. - 13.2.
 As part of its periodic review of the Code of Conduct for Members, the Standards Committee should examine the requirements of the Code relating to the prevention, detection and deterrence of fraud or corruption by Members.
-They should ensure that these requirements are as relevant, rigorous and comprehensive as practically possible. - 12.3.
-The Standards Committee should ensure that work is undertaken to give them assurance that the requirements of the Members Code relating to the prevention, detection and deterrence of fraud or corruption are being observed.
+They should ensure that these requirements are as relevant, rigorous and comprehensive as practically possible.